thoth-tech/below-the-surface/README.md

 - **Optimized Build**: Use `skm g++ -O3 program.cpp -o game` for an optimized version, which improves performance by reducing execution time and memory usage.
 - **Resolution Adjustments**: The game resolution and asset quality have been adjusted for compatibility with the Arcade Machine, ensuring smoother gameplay and faster load times.
-- **Control Customization**: Controls have been reconfigured to align with the Arcade Machine’s setup, making gameplay intuitive for both single and dual-player modes.
+- **Control Customization**: Controls have been reconfigured to align with the Arcade Machine's setup, making gameplay intuitive for both single and dual-player modes.

 ## Contributing